NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Analysis_Template.md

 ### Some Component of the Analysis Tool

 Brief description and purpose of the specific component.
+Image files can be put in the "/images" folder and can be referenced from there.
+This should either work for most pages, or can be easily created.

 [![Exploration Case Filters](images/Exploration-Cases-Filter_v2.png)](images/Exploration-Cases-Filter_v2.png "Click to see the full image.")